DivyanshJindal26/SysAdminTest/chal2/solution.md

 - Opening the cron expression editor using `crontab -e`
 - Type the code in 'cronexp.txt' file in there and save everything.
 - Checked cron expressions running using `crontab -l`

+- I didn't really get much issues for this problem ;-;